sidhartha11/InterviewTricks/README.md

 26. Linked list: deleteNode algorithms
 27. Find 2 elements that are maximum distance apart int array.
 (Test used at Amazon)
 28. Find the missing number in an integer array.
+29. Simulation: RestService call logging successful logins to database without waiting for response from DB

 ## started adding a collection of Design Patterns implemented in Java.